 - March 6, 2014, from 2:30 to 4pm - Advisory Committee Meeting.

 - January 23, 2014, from 2:30 to 4:00 pm - Advisory Committee Meeting.

 - December 2, 2013 - An initial public meeting was held to receive suggestions for advisory committee membership and on implementation of the SB 814 Environmental Claims Mediation Program.

 The Department of Justice will not be contracting directly with or creating a roster of mediators for this program.
-The Department will establish rules related to mediator training and qualifications and will expect its contractor, the mediation service provider, to use only those mediators who meet those qualifications.
-In addition the Department will be establishing, by rule, the rates for mediation services.
+The Department has established rules related to mediator training and qualifications and will expect its contractor, the mediation service provider, to use only those mediators who meet those qualifications.
 We welcome input from mediators on these or any other aspects of the mediation program.